 - 2 cups (370 g) Basmati rice washed and soaked for 30 minutes

-- 1 tablespoon Oil Olive or cooking oil
+- 1 tbsp Oil Olive or cooking oil

-- 1 tablespoon Ghee or clarified butter for flavor (optional)
+- 1 tbsp Ghee or clarified butter for flavor (optional)

 - 3 pieces Whole cloves